NwaoghorPraise2/birthday_genie/README.md

 Prorty:
-handle instance od DB error
-check the delay to upload image set a default profile pic for all.
+handle instance od DB error :PrismaClientInitializationError check the delay to upload image set a default profile pic for all.
 Unit test